diez/diez/examples/site/examples/web/docs/getting-started/the-basics.md

 Have something else in mind?
 You're in luck — Diez was carefully designed with extensibility and customizability as core principles.
 You're able to use Diez without leveraging _any_ of its prefabs if you so choose — you'll just need to define your own custom components.

-Two examples of custom components are demonstrated in example projects [here](https://github.com/diez/diez/blob/master/examples/lorem-ipsum/src/components/Margin.ts) and [here.](https://github.com/diez/diez/blob/master/examples/poodle-surf/src/designs/components/SimpleGradient.ts)
+An example of a custom component is demonstrated in an example project [here](https://github.com/diez/diez/blob/master/examples/lorem-ipsum/src/components/Margin.ts).

 ### Next steps